Last Updated on July 2, 2026 by Daniel Globe

 Tipping for Hotel Services

-When staying at a hotel in London, tipping hotel staff shows appreciation for their service and can enhance your overall experience.
-For exceptional help from the hotel concierge, consider tipping around £5 to £10 for personalized assistance like booking reservations or arranging transportation.
-If you order room service, tip 10-15% of the bill, or a few pounds for smaller orders.
-Housekeepers appreciate a daily tip of about £2-£5, left in the room each morning.
+When staying at a hotel in London, tipping hotel staff shows appreciation for their service and can enhance your overall stay.
+For exceptional help from the hotel concierge, consider tipping around £5-£10 for personalized assistance like booking reservations or arranging transportation — up to £10-£20 for something more involved, like securing hard-to-get theatre tickets.
+If you order room service, tip 10-15% of the bill, or a few pounds for smaller orders, and check first whether a delivery or service charge is already included.
+Housekeepers appreciate a daily tip of about £2-£5, left in the room each morning or as a lump sum at checkout.
 Bellhops or porters should receive around £1-£2 per bag.
-Here’s a visual to help you picture the scene:
+Many London hotels also now add a service charge of around 5% at checkout, which typically covers housekeeping and other back-of-house staff — so factor that in before tipping separately.

 Tipping thoughtfully guarantees friendly service and a more memorable stay.